Bidimensionality and Kernels: Introduction

 The remaining part of the paper is organized as follows.
 In Section~\ref{sec:prelims}, we provide definitions and notations used in the remaining part of the paper.
 Section~\ref{sec:decprotrusions} is devoted to combinatorial lemmata on separation properties of bidimensional problems.
 Based on these combinatorial lemmata, we prove a novel decomposition theorem (Theorem~\ref{thm:protrusiondecomp}), which is the first main technical contribution of this work.
 In Section~\ref{sec:FII}, we prove the second main technical contribution of the paper (Theorem~\ref{fiiopoiok}) about the finite integer index of separable CMSO-optimization problems.
 In Section~\ref{sec:puttin}, we prove the main result of the paper about linear kernels.
-In the concluding Section~\ref{sec:conclusion} we discuss the connection between the separable-bidimensional property of a problem and the quasi-coverable property, which was used in the meta-theorem from \cite{BodlaenderFLPSTmetaArxiv}.
-We also provide a brief overview of the relevant results appeared since the conference version of this paper was published.
+In the concluding Section~\ref{sec:conclusion} we discuss the connection between the separable-bidimensional property of a problem and the quasi-coverable property, which was used in the meta-theorem from \cite{BodlaenderFLPST16meta}.